-At one point when they're in bed together, Ricki refers to Larry as "a charming, lovable guy like yourself."
+At one point when they're in bed together, Ricki refers to Larry as "a charming, lovable guy."
 Oh please.

 Near the end, this choir music starts playing.
 It's incredibly out of place, and it's never heard at any other point in the film.